Use This Simple Tool To Grow A Healthier Garden And Lower Your Water Bill

 Electronic vs. Solar

-Powered hose timers vary on where they source the electricity, splitting them into electronic (battery) and solar categories.
+Powered hose timers differ in where they source the electricity, splitting them into two categories: electronic (battery-powered) and solar.

 • Electronic hose timers are designed for use with a battery.
 Most of these products will operate on one or two AA batteries, though some smart hose timers may require more batteries for Wi-Fi or Bluetooth communication.
 The drawback with these hose timers is that the batteries will eventually run down and need replacing.